knopflerfish/knopflerfish.org/README.txt

 --- Running   ---

-After building, the framework kan be run using
+After building, the framework can be run using

  > cd osgi
  > java -jar framework.jar